Grooming

 Feet

 Keeping your rabbit’s feet in good condition is extremely important.
 The skin on the soles of the feet is very tender and easily damaged.
 Injuries can expose the skin to bacteria from urine-soiled bedding, and infection can occur as a result.
-In addition, mats can form on the foot pads, especially of long-haired breeds.
+In addition, mats can form on the foot pads, especially of long-haired breeds and Lops.
 If your rabbit has bald, sore-looking patches on his foot pads - sore hocks, or areas of matted hair, a trip to the vet is called for.

 There is more info about sore hocks here - Sore Hocks